 - It is waterproof and does a great job of keeping your dog dry during wet snow or rainy conditions.

-- Fits harness well and it is easy to put on and take off.
+- Fits a harness well and it is easy to put on and take off.

 - The straps to secure the coat go under the belly and not near the legs so there is no friction or chafing.

-- It holds up really well to rough terrain, no rips or tears.
+- It holds up really well to rough terrain, with no rips or tears.